 Campfires and Outdoor Burning

-Small campfire-type fires are allowed in Brooklyn Park year round for recreational or religious purposes only.
-No permit is required, however the recreational fire requirements must be followed.
+Small campfires are allowed in Brooklyn Park year round for recreational or religious purposes only.
+Campfires are allowed if you follow all recreational fire requirements.

 Recreational fires are still allowed if there are burning restrictions in place.